Skip to main content

 Although scar revision can provide a more pleasing cosmetic result or improve a scar that has healed poorly, a scar cannot be completely erased.

-The practice of medicine and surgery is not an exact science.
-Although good results are expected from scar revision, there is no guarantee, In some situations it may not be possible to achieve optimal results with a single procedure and another surgery may be necessary.
+Although good results are expected with your scar revision, there are no guarantees.
+In some situations it may not be possible to achieve optimal results with a single surgical procedure and another surgery may be necessary.

 Scar Revision Words to Know